-When it comes to progressing your schedule, quite simply the duration percent complete type is the most efficient way to enter schedule progress in Primavera P6 Enterprise Project Portfolio Management (EPPM).
+When it comes to progressing your schedule, using Primavera P6 EPPM duration percent complete type is the most efficient way to enter schedule progress.

 If your project is a construction project where one can inspect the actual physical work accomplished at the job site then the physical percent complete type is the most accurate way to measure schedule progress.